 10. How to use AI for creating a UX research plan?

 A UX research plan is the first document you’ll create when running a research study.
-AI can help you create the first draft so you’re not starting from scratch.
+Using AI for UX research plan can help you create the first draft so you’re not starting from scratch.

 If you want to work off of a UX Research Plan template instead, check this article out.